mdn/curriculum/curriculum/1-core/3-scripting.md

 - Using constructors to create a new object

-- Object scope, and “this”
+- Object scope, and "this"

 - Accessing properties and methods — bracket and dot syntax